metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 ## Pain

-This project has around a good few dozens of components like this _Latest posts_ depicted above.
+This project has a good few dozens of components like this _Latest posts_ depicted above.
 More than half of them is designed in the same _unimplementable_ way.
-Or, in a same way costly implementable way.
+Or, in the same _costly implementable_ way.

-Remember: on this component we've spent at least 3 hours instead of half an hour.
+Remember: on this component alone we've spent at least 3 hours instead of half an hour.
 Yes,

 > 6 times or 600% more than usual.